memgonzales/hdl-flip-flop/README.md

 vvp <name of vvp file>.vvp
 ```

-To generate and view the waveform using GTKWave, run the following command:
+To generate and view the waveform using <a href = "http://gtkwave.sourceforge.net/">GTKWave</a>, run the following command:

 ```
 gtkwave <name of vcd file>.vcd